K3 surfaces with non-symplectic involution and compact irreducible G_2-manifolds: The connected sum construction of compact irreducible -manifolds

 \begin{example} Let $V=\CP^3$.
 Then $S$ can be taken to be any quartic $K3$ surface.
-Let $c=h_1 + \cdots + h_4$, where $h_i$'s are distinct smooth hyperplane sections of $S$.
-We can construct a threefold $\oW$ as above; in this example $m=4$ and $d(\oW) = 3$.
+Let $c=h_1 + \cdots + h_4$, where $h_i$'s are smooth hyperplane sections of $S$.
+We can construct a threefold $\oW$ as above; in the present case $m=4$ and $d(\oW) = 3$.
 We shall return to this example in~\S\ref{seq}. \end{example}